UNEadvancedweb/tutorial-2015mongodb/README.md

 ### Serialising to BSON

 The next thing we need is a method that can translate the `User` class to BSON and back, to save it in the database.

 I recommend changing how the ID is allocated -- at the moment, we've allocated a Java UUID and stored it as a String in the ID field.
 If instead, you generate BSON ObjectIDs, you should still be able to hold them as Strings in Java, but they will be convertible to ObjectIds to store in the database.
+In `UserService`, expose a method to allocate IDs, as you'll probably also want to use an ObjectId for the session key.

+**NB:** If you do change to ObjectIDs, clear the cookie from your browser -- otherwise you'll still have a Java UUID as your session key, and they do not translate into ObjectIds happily!

 (If you're stuck, peek at the solution!)